 In addition, in connection with the issuance of the 2023 Notes, we entered into convertible note hedges (Note Hedges) with certain financial institutions (the 2023 Notes Option Counterparties).
 We also entered into warrant transactions with the 2023 Option Counterparties pursuant to which we sold warrants for the purchase of our Class A common stock (Warrants).
 The Note Hedges are expected generally to reduce the potential dilution to our Class A common stock upon any conversion or settlement of the 2023 Notes and/or offset any cash payments we are required to make in excess of the principal amount of converted 2023 Notes, as the case may be.
 The warrant transactions could separately have a dilutive effect to the extent that the market price per share of our Class A common stock exceeds the strike price of any warrants unless, subject to the terms of the warrant transactions, we elect to cash settle the warrants.
-In September 2019 and June 2020, and in connection with the first partial repurchase of 2023 Notes (First Partial Repurchase) and the second partial repurchase of 2023 Notes (Second Partial Repurchase), the Company terminated Note Hedges corresponding to approximately 1.0 million shares and 1.4 million shares, respectively.
-As of July 31, 2020, Note Hedges giving the Company the option to purchase approximately 1.0 million shares (subject to adjustment) remained outstanding.
-In September 2019 and June 2020, and in connection with the First Partial Repurchase of 2023 Notes and the Second Partial Repurchase of 2023 Notes, the Company terminated warrants corresponding to approximately 4.6 million shares and 1.4 million shares and 1.4 million shares, respectively.
-As of July 31, 2020, warrants to acquire up to approximately 1.0 million shares (subject to adjustment) remained outstanding.
+In September 2019 and June 2020, and in connection with the first partial repurchase of 2023 Notes (First Partial Repurchase) and the second partial repurchase of 2023 Notes (Second

+Partial Repurchase), the Company terminated Note Hedges corresponding to approximately 4.6 million shares and 1.4 million shares, respectively.
+As of October 31, 2020, Note Hedges giving the Company the option to purchase approximately 0.8 million shares (subject to adjustment), remained outstanding.
+In September 2019 and June 2020, and in connection with the First Partial Repurchase of 2023 Notes and the Second Partial Repurchase of 2023 Notes, the Company terminated warrants corresponding to approximately 4.6 million shares and 1.4 million shares, respectively.
+As of October 31, 2020, warrants to acquire up to approximately 1.0 million shares (subject to adjustment) remained outstanding.

 In addition, in connection with the issuance of the 2025 Notes and 2026 Notes, we entered into capped call transactions (Capped Calls) with certain financial institutions (the 2025 Notes and 2026 Notes Capped Call Counterparties and together with the 2023 Notes Option Counterparties, the Option Counterparties).
-The Capped Calls are generally expected to reduce potential dilution to our Class A common stock upon any conversion or settlement of the 2025 Notes and 2026 Notes, as the case may be, with such reduction and/or offset subject to a cap.
+The Capped Calls are generally expected to reduce potential dilution to our Class A common stock upon any conversion or settlement of the 2025 Notes and 2026 Notes and/or offset any cash payments we are required to make in excess of the principal amount of converted 2025 Notes and 2026 Notes, as the case may be, with such reduction and/or offset subject to a cap.